kanchukaitis/vsm/README.md

 Anchukaitis, K.J., M.N.
 Evans, M. K. Hughes, and E. Vaganov, An interpreted language implementation of the Vaganov-Shashkin tree-ring proxy system model, *Dendrochronologia*, 60, 125677, doi:[10.1016/j.dendro.2020.125677](https://doi.org/10.1016/j.dendro.2020.125677), 2020

-A preprint is available at [EartharXiv](https://doi.org/10.31223/osf.io/ruyad).
+A earlier preprint is still available at [EartharXiv](https://doi.org/10.31223/osf.io/ruyad).

 Please inform Kevin Anchukaitis if you identify any bugs.

 ## Basic Applications

-The code model function is `vsm`.
+The core model function is `vsm`.
 This function runs both the Environmental and Growth blocks using daily temperature and precipitation input as well as latitude (for daylength calculations).
 The function call is:

 ```matlab
 [output] = vsm(T,P,phi,syear,eyear,parameters,varargin)